simplesamlphp/simplesamlphp/docs/simplesamlphp-nostate.md

 way to determine it may be to look for calls to `session_set_cookie_params` in the application, and look at what parameters it uses.

+#### Browsers with SameSite=Lax as default

+Some browsers, notably Chrome, will default the cookie SameSite attribute to "Lax" if it is not set.
+Specifically in the context of SAML this means that cookies will not be sent when a POST request is performed between websites, which is typical for the SAML WebSSO flow.
+The lack of cookies will cause SimpleSAMLphp's session to be lost when receiving an assertion via the HTTP-POST binding.

+To resolve this, you can set the `session.cookie.samesite` attribute in `config.php` to `None`.

 #### A generic problem saving sessions

 Sometimes the problem is caused by SimpleSAMLphp being unable to load and/or save